1) You're eating to the point of stuffed and not satisfied.

 Not enough water is going to have a negative impact on your body in a number of ways.

-Those two beverages of diuretics so that push fluid out of your body.
+These two beverages are diuretics so they push fluid out of your body.

 Drinking water will help to keep you hydrated.